What is the Best Electric Saw for Cutting Trees? (2023)

 Safety Features

-Consider if the saw has an anti-slip grip and knuckle guard before purchasing.
-An anti-slip grip stops the saw from slipping out of your hand, while knuckle guards stop the saw from hitting your hand.
+Before making a purchase, it is important to consider if the saw has an anti-slip grip and a knuckle guard.
+An anti-slip grip helps prevent the saw from slipping out of your hand, providing better control and safety.
+Additionally, a knuckle guard serves as a protective feature, preventing the saw from accidentally hitting your hand during operation.

 DeWalt 20V Max XR 12-Inch Chainsaw